 Hanauer was once a true believer in that narrative but now knows it's a load of hooey, because extensive scientific research shows that high-quality schools do not create a middle class--it's the other way around.
 Hanauer explains:

 People who see education as a cure-all have largely ignored the metric most predictive of a child's educational success: household income.
 The scientific literature on this subject is robust, and the consensus overwhelming.
 The lower your parents' income, the lower your likely level of educational attainment.
 Period.

 That higher income creates better schools (rather than the other way around) is difficult for billionaires to accept because beating up on public school teachers costs them nothing.
 Quite the contrary, many billionaires (like current U.S. Secretary of Education Betsy DeVos) make money by raiding public school coffers.

 Hanauer believes that while "educationalism" (the notion that education creates wealth) sounds logical, the only practical way to restore the middle class is through public policy that increases worker income, specifically:

 - Increase taxes on the rich and their estates.

-Those are difficult pills to for billionaires to swallow, but the alternative is grim, according to Hanauer.
-If billionaires and their political lackeys continue to demonize public schools rather than change public policy to favor workers, an accelerating collapse of the middle-class will create even more cynicism and anger, and, eventually, a revolution.
+Those are difficult pills for billionaires to swallow, but the alternative is grim, according to Hanauer.
+If billionaires and their political lackeys continue to demonize public schools rather than change public policy to favor workers, an accelerating collapse of the middle class will create even more cynicism and anger, and, eventually, a revolution.